 The Communications Circuits Laboratory (CCL) conducts coordinated teaching and research in analog and radio frequency (RF)design.
 Within the teaching area, students design, build and test complete radios and radar systems at VHF through microwave frequencies.
 This gives our graduates practical, hands-on experience necessary for this field of engineering.
 Our research efforts have been primarily focused on design of transceivers in integrated circuit form with special emphasis on the modeling and application of high-Q spiral inductors and performance of semiconductor processes.
 Students and faculty connected with the CCL have experience with standard bulk-CMOS, silicon-on-insulator(SOI) and silicon-on-sapphire (SOS) and GaAs integrated circuit processes.
 Designs are created with tools from both Agilent and Cadence, and are tested at the board and chip levels with industry caliber measurement equipment and probing stations.
 Examples of research and development work is our Mars micro transceiver recently developed in collaboration with NASA's jet propulsion laboratory.
 This three-year project resulted in a complete RFIC chipset for future missions to the planet Mars.
 Please visit the webpage for more information.

 Our goals are to conduct theoretical research in emerging areas of network science as well as to design optimal networking solutions for current and future realistic problems.
-General areas of interest include network science, network robustness, network metrics, computer networking protocols, architectures, modeling and analysis, and security.
-The group has received funding mostly from the National Science Foundation, but also from Kansas Bio Authority, U.S. Department of Agriculture (USDA), Department of Defense (DoD), Kansas State University, and industry partners such as the Electric Power Affiliates Program (EPAP).
+General areas of interest include network science, network robustness, network metrics, computer networking protocols, architectures, modeling and analysis, and interdependent networks.
+The group has received funding mostly from the National Science Foundation, but also from the Kansas Bio Authority, U.S. Department of Agriculture (USDA), Department of Defense (DoD), National Academies Keck Futures Initiative, Kansas State University, and industry partners such as the Electric Power Affiliates Program (EPAP).
 Graduates from our group have published extensively and work now in academia and industry.

-Projects in this research area focus on the design and evaluation of software defined networking (SDN) solutions for communication and control of cyber physical systems.
-Traffic engineering and security solutions are designed through mathematical modeling and optimization, and evaluated in the Smart Grid Laboratory testbed and GENI infrastructure.
+Projects in this research area focus on the design and evaluation of software-defined networking (SDN) solutions for communication and control of cyber-physical systems.
+Traffic engineering and security solutions are designed through mathematical modeling and optimization and evaluated in Mininet.

 The WiCom group supports a wide range of fundamental as well as applied research in the areas of wireless communication and information processing.
 Core expertise of the group lies in mathematical/statistical modeling, estimation and detection/decision theory, optimization and control theory, and information theory.
 The group has received funding from federal and state agencies such as National Science Foundation, NASA EPSCOR program, Kansas Department of Transportation(KDoT), Sandia National Labs (Department of Energy), U.S. Marines (M2 Technologies), State of Kansas, Kansas State University Targeted Excellence Program, as well as industry partners Garmin Inc., Trisquare Communications, etc. Researchers in the group have contributed to more than 60 peer reviewed publications.